NOTvaRUN/weather/README.md

-# weather
+# javascript_promise_api

-weather and news api with
+Three pages with weather, news and imdb api with basic design